KunalChattaraj/drone_mission-conflict_detection-system_gui/README.md

 A graphical user interface for detecting conflicts between planned drone missions.
 This project provides a friendly desktop UI to load drone mission files (waypoints / flight plans), visualize missions, detect potential conflicts (spatial/temporal overlaps), and export conflict reports.

-> ⚠️ Draft note: I created this README from the repository name and common expectations for a GUI conflict-detection tool.
-Replace the placeholders (marked `<!-- REPLACE -->`) with exact repo-specific details (commands, dependency versions, screenshots) when available.

 ---

 ## Table of contents